1. Use your air conditioner wisely. Maintain it properly.

 Because they contain small amounts of mercury, used CFL bulbs should be recycled.
-The Hoosiers Care Website offers more information on CFL bulb disposal and how to properly clean up a broken CFL bulb.
+The Indiana Department of Environmental Management (IDEM) offers more information on CFL bulb disposal and how to properly clean up a broken CFL bulb.

 Make sure the attic, all exterior walls and floors are properly insulated, along with basements or crawl spaces (if you have them).